-We, ACAT participants,

-Recognize and appreciate the commitment of the former President of the Federal Republic of Nigeria, and AATF Goodwill Ambassador on Agricultural Technologies, H.E Dr. Goodluck Ebele Jonathan;
+Finally we, ACAT participants recognize and appreciate the commitment of the former President of the Federal Republic of Nigeria, and AATF Goodwill Ambassador for Agricultural Technologies, H.E Dr. Goodluck Jonathan; and also fully appreciate President William Ruto and the people of Kenya for their hospitality and hosting the ACAT 2023 edition.

-and

-Appreciate the President and the people of Kenya for their hospitality and hosting the ACAT 2023 edition.